Sign up now and receive a free chapter from my brand new book Integrate The Shadow, Master Your Path.

-Well, this was supposed to be a two-part series.
-However, I received so many emails and posts about this, I thought I would add some more information here.
+Well, these blog posts about your shadow were supposed to be a two-part series.
+(If you missed them, check out Part 1 and Part 2).
+However, I received so many emails and comments about this, I thought I would add some more information here.
 Please keep in mind that this comes not only from my PhD in Psychology, it also comes from years of studying Huna and NLP.

 Many of the questions were variations of, “How do I integrate or get rid of the shadow?”
 But that is impossible.
 The term ‘shadow’ is perfect, because like your physically projected shadow, you will always have one.
 No matter how much light you shine on your path, you are going to cast a shadow.
 Rarely do I “call out” other teachings, and I can tell you without a doubt, if a teaching says that we must eliminate the ego, persona or shadow, that they are leading you down a very different path then what I am sharing.